Does Participating in Sports Build Character in Children?

 Tips for helping your child build positive character traits through sports

-So what can you, as a parent (or coach, if you’re a parent-coach of one of your child’s teams), do to ensure that sports participation influences your child’s character in a positive way?
+So what can you, as a parent (or coach, if you’re a parent-coach of one of your child’s teams), do to ensure that participating in sports build character and influences your child’s character in a positive way?
 Professor Michael W. Austin, who has authored numerous books and articles on the ethics of sports, recommends the following:

 - Emphasize sportsmanship.
 Make sure that your child or team understands the meaning of sportsmanship and why it is important.
 Also clearly explain your expectations in this regard.